redis/redis-doc/docs/getting-started/faq.md

 for more information, however this feature is not part of the open source Redis code base.

-## Is using Redis together with an on-disk database a good idea?
+## Can you use Redis with a disk-based database?

 Yes, a common design pattern involves taking very write-heavy small data in Redis (and data you need the Redis data structures to model your problem